awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_configuration.md

 **Note**
 The `target delay` parameter is only supported for RDS for MySQL\.
-The `target delay` parameter is not supported for RDS for MySQL version 8\.0\.
+The `target delay` parameter isn't supported for RDS for MySQL version 8\.0\.